-Creamy what pudding?
-You heard me: creamy corn pudding.
-Part cornbread, part souffle, part bread pudding–every bit delicious.
+Creamed corn pudding casserole.
+Part cornbread, part souffle, part bread pudding, part casserole – every bit delicious.

 First, let me state here in front of y’all, God, my country, and everyone that I am decidedly not a casserole kind of girl.
 Not even a little bit.
 I’m really not into anything that calls for a can of this, box of that sort of thing.
 I don’t shop that way, I don’t cook that way.
 I’m not trying to be all fancy-foodie-uppity or anything, it’s just that I didn’t grow up eating a lot of processed food, so I never really fell into the habit.

-But that was before I became acquainted with this here corn pudding.
-I have to ask: am I the last person on the planet to have ever experienced the creamy corny casserole-ish comfort that is corn pudding?
+But that was before I became acquainted with this here creamed corn pudding casserole.
+I have to ask: Am I the last person on the planet to have ever experienced the creamy corny casserole-ish comfort that is corn pudding?
 Seriously?!
 Corn pudding!
 Who knew?

-I didn’t think to get the exact recipe from Carol, so I had to improvise with:
+I didn’t think to get the exact recipe from Carol, so I had to improvise on the ingredients:

 1/2 C. half and half